asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 #### int ast_channel_transfer_blind(struct ast_channel \*target, const char \*transferrer_chan_name, const char \*ctx_exten_pri);

-* The ctx_exten_pri is a parseable string: "[[context,](/context-)exten,]priority".
+* The ctx_exten_pri is a parseable string: "[[context,]exten,]priority".
 The optional values are filled in by the target channel. transferrer_chan_name can be NULL if done anonymously.

 * Set BLINDTRANSFER on target channel with transferer channel name.
 I don't see why it has historically been put on both channels since the Park app is who needs the variable set so it can announce the parking slot.